nschoch/nschoch.github.io/voices-to-remember.md

 ## What is this?

-My name is Nick Schoch, and I listen to podcasts.
+I listen to podcasts.
 Not occasionally but quite regularly.
 I listen while I’m driving, doing dishes, working out, listening to my wife, and...
 Maybe not that last one.

 My point is I relish podcasts, especially the 2-3 hour long-form interviews with interesting people.
 I started to realize I knew more about Richard Branson and Jamie Foxx’s story than I did some of my family and friends.
 That’s when I realized we all have a story to tell but no one is interviewing us to help us share our wisdom.